LoginJoin Bold.org

 Essay Topic

 Life gives us many challenges and opportunities to grow and learn.
 Acting on those opportunities can then cause a chain reaction that starts with that specific event and subsequently leads us from one action to another.
-In 300-500 words (essay) or a 3 minute video, please describe what your most meaningful failures and/or achievements have meant to you, how they have fueled you to make a difference, and how they relate to your field of study and future goals.
+In 300-500 words (or a 3 min video), please explain how a specific event, experience, or influence has shaped your perspective or motivated your chosen field of study.

 300–500 words